[ Printer Friendly Version ] [ Report Abuse ]

-There had been no more “encounters” between them.
-In fact, they hadn’t been alone together, let alone made eye contact, in over a month.
-She received all of her important news from Dumbledore now, and thankfully, there hadn’t been much to report.
-According to Severus, Harry was still Voldemort’s prime target, and there hadn’t been much talk of Gwen lately.
+They hadn’t been alone together, let alone made eye contact, in over a month.
+If there was anything new to report on her mother’s situation, it would have to come from Dumbledore, who recently told her that, according to Severus, Harry was still Voldemort’s prime target, and there hadn’t been much talk of Gwen lately.
 Her mother was still safe and sound, and she wrote her at least once a week.
 All seemed pretty quiet at Hogwarts, except for the 5th years.

 They were gearing up for their OWLs, and the stressful atmosphere was infectious.
-Gwen threw herself into her lessons, making sure her students had all the information they needed to pass.
+Gwen threw herself into her lessons over the next few weeks, making sure her students had all the information they needed to pass.
 She was determined that all of them would get at least and ‘Exceeds Expectations’.
 As promised, she let them reenact a famous battle from the goblin rebellions, and it was a huge success.
 The students had a blast (literally, as Neville Longbottom ended up in the hospital wing).
 While all of this was a distraction for her troubled mind, it was only temporary; especially when something else happened that added another load onto her shoulders.

 “I love the rain,” Sirius said, smiling and holding his hands out to his sides as he looked out over the little park.